 It also exacerbates other problems such as Candida.

 Dental amalgams are not the only source of mercury poisoning.
 Contact lens cleaning solutions, contraceptives, antiseptics, over the counter salves and lotions are all possible sources.
 There are many more.

 Lesson 2: Mercury poisoning diagnosis is cheap but tricky.

-Suppose you had an acute exposure to mercury (for example, if you had amalgam fillings placed, or when you had them removed).
+Suppose you had an acute exposure to mercury (for example, if you had amalgam fillings placed, or if you had them removed without the proper precautions).
 The body very quickly clears out as much as it can.
 What it cannot remove is stored in body tissues.
 Mercury has a particular affinity for the brain and liver.

 Because of the way mercury is stored in the body over time, there is no way to determine the actual body burden once the initial exposure is passed.
 A blood test will not reveal the extent of the body’s burden of mercury poisoning, because the body doesn’t keep it in the blood for long.

 Still, an accurate diagnosis of amalgam illness is possible for the fairly inexpensive cost of the proper hair test, and a correct interpretation of it.